13 Great Reasons to Visit New Zealand

 Considered the best day hike in all of New Zealand, this 19-kilometer (12-mile) trek traverses epic landscape as it winds through Tongariro National Park, a World Heritage Site (designated for both its natural and cultural importance).
 One of the Great Walks of New Zealand, the path also takes you through where they filmed Mordor in The Lord of the Rings.
 It’s easy in parts (the beginning and end) and steep in others (especially the portion after “Mount Doom”) so you’ll get a good mix of difficulty levels.

-However, even if you aren’t a strong hiker (and I am not), the Tongariro Crossing is easily completed in a day (it usually takes between 6-8 hours).
+However, even if you aren’t a strong hiker (and I am not), the Tongariro Crossing can be completed in a day (it usually takes between 6-8 hours).
 Trekking through this otherworldly, red-colored environment of volcanoes and sulfur was the highlight of my whole time in New Zealand.

 5. Learn About Maori culture

-A traditional Maori cultural dance show in New Zealand
+Performers in a Maori cultural show in Rotorua, New Zealand

 The Maori were the original inhabitants of New Zealand, arriving from Polynesia between 1320-1350.
 I’ve loved learning about their history and culture (especially after seeing the movie Whale Rider.
 It’s incredible.
 Watch it!).
 They are a friendly and proud people, and there wasn’t one Maori person I met who I didn’t love.